The Export Page for a Data Source allows for you to filter out data and columns, allowing you to extract the data you want.

 1. Data Filter Page

 When you import your data to Stae, you can view individual columns and rows just like you would in Excel.
-You can access this filtering mode by selecting Explore on any Data Type on the Overview Page.
-You could also select a Data Source on the Sources Page, and then navigate to the Data Tab.
+You can access a tabular view by select a Data Source on the Data Page, and then navigate to the Export Tab at the top of the source's page.

 2. Filtering Your Data